Giordano’s logo

 NORMAL

-Giordano’s grants a negotiated, protected (non‑exclusive) Delivery or Development Area with site‑specific market boundaries and provides a contractual right of first refusal for new Giordano’s units within that Territory.
-Territory rights are contingent on meeting development/performance schedules, and franchisor retains e‑commerce, shipping, retail, special‑venue distribution and other‑trademark operations.
+Giordano’s grants a negotiated, protected but non-exclusive Territory and a separately defined Delivery Area, with site-specific rights and a contractual right of first refusal if we propose another Giordano’s within the Territory.
+Territory rights are contingent on meeting development/performance schedules, and we retain e-commerce, shipping and special-venue distribution rights.

 Training & Support